monodot/monodot-co-uk/_posts/2017-06-17-webdev-woes.md

 So, I'm dabbling in web development again.

-After years of solely doing enterprise-y Java stuff with my consulting day job, I'm now investing my free time building a [simple online invoicing tool][billform].
+After years of solely doing enterprise-y Java stuff with my consulting day job, I'm now investing my free time building a _simple online billing tool_.

 I'm mostly doing this to see whether I can [just f**king ship][jfs] something for a change.